We have long known that there is a significant problem in the maternity services, and it’s not the one that you read about in the press.

 Secret decisions and bad data

 Nick Wallis, author of The Great Post Office Scandal, had this to say about the book.

 “Closure highlights the social and professional harm caused by decisions made in secret with bad data.
 The lack of transparency, the dissembling and the vindictiveness is here in all its ugly predictability.
 I hope this is not the end of the story.”
 Nick Wallis.

 It is both striking and distressing that we seem to be living in a time of secret decisions and bad data.
 Like Nick, I hope that this is not the end of the story, and I hope that you will take a look at the book and see for yourself.

-An important paper on the Albany Midwifery Practice has been published in Midwifery.
+An important paper on the Albany Midwifery Practice was published in Midwifery in 2017.

 This was a total of 2568 women.